Debugging SMT failures

 Escalate the strategy:

-@verify(thorough) // races the SMT backend + proof search in parallel@verify(certified) // thorough + orthogonal cross-validationThe capability router already picks CVC5 for nonlinear / string / finite-model-finding goals and Z3 for LIA / bitvectors / arrays, so you do not need to pin a backend — escalating the strategy is the right lever.
+@verify(thorough) // races the SMT layer + proof search in parallel@verify(certified) // thorough + orthogonal cross-validationThe capability router already routes nonlinear / string / finite-model-finding goals to the strongest available adapter and LIA / bitvector / array goals to the cheapest one, so you do not need to pin a backend — escalating the strategy is the right lever.

 -